-While Apex Legends is a battle royale, beginners that are just jumping in on the fun can still benefit from a guide.
+While Apex Legends is a battle royale, beginners who are just jumping in on the fun can still benefit from a guide.
 It’s one of the best takes on the genre we’ve played, but there are things that differentiate it from the others.
-From its guided emphasis on teamwork to its legends and well-made map, there’s a lot to love and learn about Respawn’s free-to-play hit.
+From its guided emphasis on teamwork to its legends and well-made maps, there’s a lot to love and learn about Respawn’s free-to-play hit.

 If you’re one of the many millions looking for advice on surviving Apex Legends, here are 15 tips and tricks that will put you and your squad on the path to becoming champions.

 Apex Legends has 12 playable characters to choose from.
 Each legend has a passive, tactical, and ultimate ability.
 Besides those perks, all legends play the same.
 They move at the same speed and can pick up and use the exact same gear.
 Just know that no matter who you pick, you can still make it to the end of a match, so we suggest taking each legend for a spin to see which abilities click with you.

 For instance, if you like to go in guns blazing, Bangalore or Wraith might be good for you.
 If you’re a cautious battle royale player, Bloodhound and Gibraltar are good choices.
 If you play the healer role in other games, Lifeline might work for you.

 Like other battle royale games, Apex Legends begins with the drop.
 One player in your team of three is designated as the Jumpmaster.
 The other two can suggest locations to head toward, but at the end of the day, the Jumpmaster chooses the location and the angle at which you head there.
 Sometimes you may strongly disagree with the spot.
 Maybe it’s a barren area unlikely to have gear.
 Or maybe you can see other teams heading in the same direction.
 It happens.